Wait, so I don’t have to use laundry detergent ever again?

 - The high pH water keeps clothes soft.

 So to me this all made sense, it cleans the clothes, makes it soft.
 I used the ball for a whole week, and then I went back to detergent.
 Why?
 I didn’t even know why.
 My laundry felt the same, but just smelled a little prettier.
 I realized what I was attracted to-was the smell.
-I talk all about the toxins found in those other yummy smelling dryer sheets in my YouTube video (Watch here).
 My goal was to go less toxic, so I went back to the ball and I have been so happy with it ever since.

 I think fragrance is such a powerful combination with our brains and it does take a conscious effort to get rid of some toxins in our life.